"Az alma az újságra esik, nem a földre."

-Translation:The apple falls on the newspaper, not on the ground.
+Translation:The apple is falling onto the newspaper, not onto the ground.

 I'm fairly certain we could replace "onto" with "on" here and not lose any of the meaning in English.
 In fact, I think saying "onto" is a little awkard.
 Am I missing something, or does this seem correct?

 As far as Hungarian is concerned, you are not missing anything.
 If it sounds more natural that way in English, then please report it, it should be accepted.

 You are correct, in fact "onto" should be considered more correct.